 Tanda and Chagum in Seirei no Moribito, the former being pretty much the male version of The Chick to Action Girl Balsa, and the latter being a prince with no combat training (though Balsa does give him a little training while he's in her care) and serving as the series' MacGuffin Guy.

 Joseph Joestar devolves more into this during Part 3 of Jojos Bizarre Adventure.
 While he was the main character of Part 2 and involved in a ton of action, by Part 3 the entire cast has moved on to using stands instead of the vampire-killing Hamon powers of the previous parts (while any remaining vampires are either never encountered by Joseph, aren't any threat, or are so far beyond him that even his Hamon won't help him.)
 And while Joseph gets a stand of his own to compensate, it's a support stand revolving around intelligence gathering, resulting in him sitting on the sidelines for the majority of the series' fights.
 Fortunately, his biggest strength has always been his nature as a Guile Hero, and he does at least get to take out one enemy stand user all on his own.
+He gets even worse in Part 4 when he's become a senile old man who can't put up a good fight with anyone (though he does still at least get one more moment of badassery.)

 The Tick'ssidekick, Arthur, is a pudgy accountant in a moth-suit that he barely knows how to work.
 His battle cry is "Not in the face!
 Not in the face!"